Version: Latest

 action_endpoint:

-Then re-start your assistant by running rasa shell.
+In the terminal, stop and restart the inspector by running rasa inspect.
 When you reach the "check_funds" step in your flow, Rasa will call the custom action action_check_sufficient_funds.
 We have hardcoded the user's balance to be 1000, so if you try to send more, the assistant will tell you that you don't have enough funds in your account.

 At this point you have experience using some of the key concepts involved in building with Rasa.
 Congratulations!